 There are certain things that crop up in every year’s top web design trends, 2019 being no different.
 Things like voice-activated searches, more video content, larger typography and so on make these lists every year without fail.
 Frankly, if you haven’t already considered those particular additions to your ecommerce websites, the following insights might be a little outside of your comfort zone.

 It seems that developers and consumers alike have fallen out of love with ready-made website templates, and it’s understandable.
-Even a casual glance around the internet shows a certain uniformity of web design, with ecommerce shop fronts and WordPress templates being so ubiquitous that things start to feel a little same-y.
+Even a casual glance around the internet shows a certain uniformity of web design, with ecommerce shop fronts and WordPress templates being so ubiquitous that things start to feel a little same.
 While there is certainly something to be said for familiarity, particularly from a marketing perspective, with people spending so much time online it’s going to take more than a perfectly tabulated online store to grab the attention of a potential lead.
 Web developers need to embrace the fluidity of the internet and remember that their work, at its best, is an art rather than a science.
 A unique look and an enticing design can attract more customers than the most rigorous coding in the world, and 2019 looks set to be a timely reminder of that.

 The maxim that content is king has been true for some time now, but 2019 will see that trend expand beyond all measure.
-With so many web design and website maintenance moving to automated solutions, the human touch becomes ever more important.
+With so many web design and website maintenance moving to automated solutions, the human touch becomes even more important.
 All the big players – Google, Facebook, Twitter, YouTube, and so on – have already recognised this to be the case.
 Google algorithms, in particular, are heavily weighted towards fresh original content, and the more the better.

 Of course, we’re not just looking at quantity, quality is just as important.
 Perhaps more so, since search engines are clamping down on plagiarism left, right, and centre.
 Simply copying a report from a news site and including it on your own will no longer suffice.
 As 2019 rolls on, it seems likely that rewriting and replacing keywords will trigger similar alarm bells.
 As we let our own automated systems handle the day-to-day operation of our websites, it will be down to artists, the writers, the musicians, and the graphic designers to bring the heavy stuff, creating quality content designed to get people speaking about your service or product.